webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 * Make separate pull requests for unrelated changes.
 Large pull requests with multiple unrelated changes may be closed without merging.
-* All changes must be accompanied by documentation and tests, even if the feature you're working on previously had no documentation or tests.
+* All changes must be accompanied by documentation and tests, even if the feature you’re working on previously had no documentation or tests.

 <!-- markdownlint-disable MD033 -->